Back-end Engineering Articles

 hello(last_name: "Morales", first_name:"Daniel")

-Now let's explain each line of code.
+Now let’s explain each line of code

-• * In the first line, we have the function's name declared, and we change the names of the parameters adding a colon ":" at the end of each argument name.
+* In the first line we’ve the name of the function declared and we change the names of the parameters adding a colon “:” at the end of each argument name.
 Why is that?
 Is the way Ruby can identify the name of the parameters when we call it

-• * In the last line, we call the function but with a bit of change: we call the name given to each parameter followed by a colon ":" and then given the value for that parameter.
+* In the last line we call the function but with a little change: we call first the name given to each parameter followed by a colon “:” and then given the value for that parameter.

 Default arguments/parameters